 Stenosoma are elongated Idoteids with no distinct pleon somites, so that the pleon and the telson are completely fused.

 The triangular coxal plates give S. lancifer a serrated shape.
 The pleotelson expands before narrowing sharply to an elongated point so that it is shaped like the nib of a fountain pen.
 Males grow to 22.4 mm, with females being smaller.
 The species is a reddish colour, sometimes with pale medial dots or stripe.

 Distribution and Habitat

-This species is found amongst algae (especially red algae) and under stones at LWM.
-It has been recorded in the Channel Islands and along the south coast of England, from Scilly to Kent.
-There is also a record from north Devon.
+This species is found amongst red algae at and beyond the low spring tide limit.
+Washing handfuls of red seaweed can be a productive technique if the conditions are right.
+It has been recorded in the Channel Islands and along the south coast of England, from Kent to Scilly, as well as on the north Cornwall and Devon coasts.

 Naylor, E. & A. Brandt.
 2015.
 Intertidal Marine Isopods.
 Synopses of the British Fauna (New Series), No. 3.
 Field Studies Council, for The Linnean Society of London.